Etter Lab Umass Header

 In the 1990s, we began a NSF supported program of research to measure population genetic structure in deep-sea mollusks.
 This was the first concerted effort to study the genetic basis of population differentiation in the deep sea, apart from hydrothermal vents.
 A major breakthrough was our development of molecular genetic techniques to work with formalin-fixed small (<1mm) invertebrates.
 These new genetic methods made it possible to use extensive available collections of deep-sea species to explore the evolutionary-historical basis of deep-sea biodiversity on global scales, and added a new dimension to the use of museum collections in general for spatial and temporal analyses of population structure.

-Using these techniques, we quantified the population genetic structure of several molluscan species arrayed along a depth gradient in the western North Atlantic (see Fig.1).
-Genetic divergence among populations decreased with depth suggesting that the potential for population differentiation and speciation varied bathymetrically (Fig. 2).
-Patterns of genetic variation also indicated that deep-sea macrofauna could have strong population structure over small spatial scales (Fig. 3), similar to shallow-water and terrestrial organisms.
-Genetic divergence was sufficiently large for some species that they may represent cryptic species complexes (Fig. 4).
 We also quantified the genetic structure of several protobranch bivalves and gastropods at ocean-wide scales to test hypotheses about how major current and topographic features limit gene flow (Fig.s 5-7).
 Patterns of genetic variation differed for bathyal and abysssal species suggesting they are influenced differently by deep-water currents and the Mid-Atlantic Ridge.
 Our research is providing the genetic tools to explore population structure in the deep sea, and producing the first critical evidence of how and where evolutionary differentiation occurs in this vast and complex ecosystem.
 Below is a description of our ongoing research programs and questions.

 1) Depth-Differentiation Hypothesis